Étienne Pardoux

-Étienne Pardoux (born 1947) is a French mathematician working in the field of Stochastic analysis, in particular Stochastic partial differential equations.
+Étienne Pardoux (born 1947) is a French mathematician working in the field of stochastic analysis, in particular stochastic partial differential equations.
 He is currently Professor at Aix-Marseille University.

 He obtained his PhD in 1975 at University of Paris-Sud under the supervision of Alain Bensoussan and Roger Meyer Temam.

-Together with Peng Shige, he founded the Theory of Backward Stochastic differential equations.
+Together with Peng Shige, he developed the Theory of nonlinear Backward Stochastic Differential Equations (BSDE).